-3Q Holdings Limited paid a dividend of \$1,330,214 (2015: \$1,195,057) during the reporting period and no dividends were declared for payment as at the reporting date (2015: Nil).
+3Q Holdings Limited paid a dividend of \$724,967 during the reporting period (2016: \$1,330,214).

 Risk Management

 The Group takes a proactive approach to risk management.
 The Board is responsible for ensuring that risks, and also opportunities, are identified on a timely basis and that the Group's objectives and activities are aligned with the risks and opportunities identified by the Board.